Introduction: 8 AXIS HUMANOID (Leader) ROBOT (Humanoid Robot EP 04) (Angle Reading Robot)

 This shows how they will be connected with Analog pins on the Arduino.

-I prefer to assign the even number to the right.
+I prefer to assign an even number to the right.

 Because If the number is even then I can imagine it is right side servo.